maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 The output here is similar to the two-group comparison output (though under the `lrt` subfolder), with the difference that there is no group label in the edgeR output.
 Instead, a rudimentary k-means clustering is ran on the significant peaks (calculating k based on the inertia metrics).
 Note that here `--fdr_cutoff` is relevant, but `--lfc_cutoff` is not, even though fold changes are estimated per dropped factor level and available in the output table too.
-By default, if at least 1000 peaks (`--min_sigpeaks`) are scored differential under the LRT test, postprocessing is ran.
-This number can be controlled with the `--lrt-peaks` flag.
+By default, if at least 100 peaks (`--min_sigpeaks`) are scored differential under the LRT test, postprocessing is ran.
+This number can be controlled with the `--min_sigpeaks` flag.

 Timecourse